 3: Accept HFS Contract Offer

-After a student has accepted a HFS Contract, the student may utilize the Waitlist feature to indicate interest in another housing option.
-Waitlists for the different housing options and Special Living Options will be available at noon March 1, and a student may select one Waitlist to be considered for reassignment.
+After a student has accepted a HFS Contract, the student may utilize the Housing Option Waitlist to indicate interest in another housing option.
+Waitlists for the different housing options and Special Living Options will be available at noon December 1, and a student may select one Waitlist to be considered for reassignment.
 As vacancies occur, students on the Waitlist will be reassigned into that specific housing option.

 Students who are eligible to participate in the housing process: